Gogaji: Other

 Another story is that Arjan and Sarjan were against Goga and was a part of conspiracy with king Anangpal Tomar of Delhi.
 King Anganpal attacked bagad region with Arjan and Sarjan.
 Both of them were killed by Goga.
 Goga spared the king after his miserere.
 In a quarrel about land he killed his two brothers on which account he drew upon himself the anger of his mother.

 Celebration and fairs

+Jagran Baba ki Jyot devoted to Gogaji Jaharveer baba Maharaj –Devotees performing a religious jagran (night-long bhajan, kirtan, and prayer) dedicated to Gorakhnath during the Gogaji Maharaj festival at Gogamedi, Hanumangarh, Rajasthan.

 The history of Goga falls within folk religion and therefore his followers include people from all faiths.
 Goga is popular as a Devta who protects his followers from snakes and other evils.
 He has been deified as a snake demigod and is a prominent figure among those who follow the Nāga cult in what is now Rajasthan and since the seventeenth century has been worshipped in the Western Himalayas also, possibly as a consequence of migration there from Rajasthan.
+In Punjab, an observation dedicated to him is the Guga Naumi, held in the late monsoon season on the ninth day of the dark half of Bhadon.
+Various oral histories are shared and singing is conducted during it.
+Another festival in Punjab is the Chappar Mela celebrated at a major Gugga shrine in Ludhiana district.